ENGLISH

 pedophile priests alone over the past fifty years.
 Over

-half of the bishops in this country have known and deliberately
+half of the bishops in this country have knowingly and

-thereby spreading the contagion of abuse.
-About $1 Billion
+parish to another, thereby spreading the contagion of

-paid.
-Over 50 suicides of victims of clerical sexual abuse
+$440 million to its victims.
+Over 50 suicides of victims of

 State Attorney Generals have attempted to deal with this